Jody-Geers/php-data-service/README.md

   At indervidual controller level you can overide data interaction functions to add custom logic, rules, validation etc. At index one could add a security layer.

+  There is a .sql in config to match a db to example.

 ## License

   MIT